Air Fryer Maple Glazed Ham

 Instructions

-- In a saucepan, combine the maple syrup, Dijon mustard, and light brown sugar.
-While stirring, bring to a bubble over medium heat.
+- In a saucepan, combine 1 cup maple syrup, 1 cup packed light brown sugar, and 1 Tablespoon Dijon mustard.
+While stirring, bring to a gentle boil over medium heat.
 Let simmer for 2-3 minutes.

-- For easier cleanup, line the air fryer basket with parchment paper or aluminum foil and place the basket in the air fryer.
+- For easier cleanup, line the air fryer basket with parchment paper or aluminum foil and place 1 fully cooked boneless half ham in the basket of the air fryer.
 Spoon half of the glaze over the ham, and set the rest aside.

 - Set the air fryer temperature to 300°F and cook for 35-40 minutes.